irbizzelus/random-noncode-stuff/Gilza txts/Weapons_2.5.md

 Hip-fire now has a 36 stability point penalty, to incentivize aiming down sights.
 Technician's "Fire control" skill can remove this penalty.

 ## Accuracy: Hip-fire
-Hip-fire now has a 28 accuracy point penalty, to incentivize aiming down sights.
+Hip-fire now has a 24 accuracy point penalty, to incentivize aiming down sights.
 Technician's "Fire control" skill can remove this penalty.

 ## Accuracy: Full-auto
-Full-auto fire mode now has a 28 accuracy point penalty.
+Full-auto fire mode now has a 24 accuracy point penalty.
 This penalty is applied only when your weapon is switched to full-auto fire mode - switching your weapon's fire mode during the heist, will negate this penalty, for as long as your weapon's fire mode is set to single-fire.
 This penalty is not applied while bipoded.

+## Burst-Fire
+A new burst fire mode was added to some weapons, and is available on them by default.
+Every weapon with burst fire functionality will have a description with information oh the burst fire mode, like burst bullet count, or if the burst itself may have a different rate of fire during the burst.
+Burst fire mode has a 16 accuracy penalty, similarly to full-auto fire mode, and has lower DPS than full auto fire mode (roughly 25% less).
+To select burst fire mode, use your fire mode keybind.
+Order of fire mode cycling is as follows: single->burst->full auto.
+If a skill has a limit to what fire mode it can work with, burst fire is counted as a seperate fire mode - so if such skill does not specify support for burst fire mode, it does not work with it.

+## Single fire input buffering
+If you spam your "Fire Weapon" keybind, your inputs will be buffered, and your weapon may automatically fire even if you clicked the button again too soon.
+This feature is supported for weapons with 150 or more rounds per minute rate of fire.
+In short - while shooting single fire weapons you will be able to fire them as quickly as possible, without getting the feeling that your mouse inputs do not register.

 # General weapon tweaks:
 * Weapons' accuracy and stability are no longer affected if you: crouch, jump, walk or sprint